ulbrichdennis/ulbrichdennis.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Currently, I am looking for a job in mathematical research or teaching at a university.

 I was a postdoc at the <a href="https://www.uni-muenster.de/AMM/en/" target="_blank">Institute for Analysis and Numerics</a> of the <a href="https://www.uni-muenster.de/en/" target="_blank">University of Münster</a> and obtained my PhD (Dr. rer. nat.) in Mathematics at the <a href="https://www.uni-bremen.de/en/" target="_blank">University of Bremen</a>.